 ½ of a medium grapefruit gives you 43% of your vitamin C needs.
 Or you could drink ¾ cup of grapefruit juice for 78% of your vitamin C. Grapefruits are beautiful and more versatile than you might think.
 Slice them up in salads or broil with a little sugar for a sweet treat.
 Our healthy grapefruit recipes deliver lots of inspiration that won't make you feel like you're on some boring old grapefruit diet.
 One thing to note, grapefruit does interact with some medications, like cholesterol and blood pressure meds, so double check before you make grapefruit your main source of vitamin C.

 Cantaloupe delivers 32% of your vitamin C in ½ cup or 64% in one cup.
-While not as high as the other fruits on this list, that’s not too shabby.
-Cantaloupe’s delicious to snack on by the slice, but it’s tropical flavor makes it great for smoothies and salads too.
-This beautiful cantaloupe smoothie bowl is a refreshing treat that can almost make you feel like you’re on the beach.
+While not as high as the other fruits on this list, that's not too shabby.
+Cantaloupe's delicious to snack on by the slice, but its tropical flavor makes it great for smoothies and salads too.

 Welcome to The Beet.
 A weekly column where nutrition editor and registered dietitian Lisa Valente tackles buzzy nutrition topics and tells you what you need to know, with science and a little bit of sass.